sunisho/shomediablog/content/post/india2016.md

 <img src="/blog/img/chennai.jpg" width="560">
 </center>

-For the first week, I flew to Chennai, and made my way through Pondicherry, and Auroville.
+For the first week, I flew to Chennai, and made my way to Pondicherry and Auroville.
 I think I would have appreciated it all more had I stayed a bit longer.
 There was something about Chennai that just rubbed me the wrong way.
 It wasn't just the fast, noisy, city life - that kind of chaos and crowd is there in Bombay too, and the latter still has a charm that I didn't find in the former.
 That soul that seems so vibrant in Bombay was at best hidden from my view and at worst not at all existent in Chennai.
-I'd be surprised if I there isn't one of you reading this who vehemently disagrees.
-I guess the onus is on you to prove me wrong the next time around.
+I'd be surprised if there isn't at least one of you reading this who vehemently disagrees.
+The onus is on you to prove me wrong.

 <center>
 <img src="/blog/img/pondy.jpg" width="580" style="padding:5px;">
 </center>

 I think I would have enjoyed Pondy more had I not spent so much time in New Orleans.
 They are different, to be sure, but with just enough similarity that being in Pondicherry just made me miss the Big Easy.
-They are both former French colonies that sit on the water.
-The gridded street plan, the architecture, the cafes and the relative pace of life were all reminiscent of New Orleans, yet not so much that so to exceed my experience.
+They are both former French colonies that sit on the water - the gridded street plan, the architecture, the cafes and the relative pace of life were all reminiscent of New Orleans, yet not so much that so to exceed my experience.

 If I do come back, I'll likely stay on a farm in Auroville, and for no shorter than a week.
 This time around I was only able to visit the famous Matrimandir, and even at that was only able to observe the outside from a distance.